jccsvq/svg-abacus/README.md

 * Every 3 rods from center (option: -d 3)
 * Every 4 rods from center (Pre-WWII soroban option: -d 4))
 * No marks (default or option: -d 0)
+## Support for suspended beads:
+* The 5+2 abacus uses the suspended top bead to represent numbers up to 20 in a column.
+This is required for some traditional techniques such as Kijoho division.
+* Suspended lower beads can be used for the same purpose on the 4+1 and 5+1 abacuses (see [The Eastern Abacus](https://jccsvq.github.io/libro-abaco/index-tea.html#XIV%3A%20Second%20way%3A%20Suspended%20lower%20beads)).

 ...